louisnguyen88/find_max_water_amount/README.md

 ## Input Validation
 To satisfy the problem's constraints, the solution includes input validation steps:
-1. Ensure the length of the array `height` is between 2 and 10.
+1. Ensure the `height` array's length  is between 2 and 10.
 2. Ensure all elements in the `height` array are between 0 and 104.
 3. Throw appropriate errors if the input fails validation.